-Mr. Solomont was selected to serve on the board because of his extensive experience in the nonprofit industry and background in public service.
+Among other qualifications, Mr. Solomont brings to the board extensive experience in the nonprofit industry and strategic decision-making and financial experience through his service on other boards.

 Elizabeth Timm

+Director since 2016

-• Audit and Compliance
+Audit and Compliance Committee

-Ms. Timm serves as chair of the board of directors of the Girl Scouts of Maine and as a board member of the Olympia Snowe Leadership Institute and the University of Maine System.
-She also serves as a member of the Boston Club and its corporate board committee and the leadership counsel of Let's Get Ready, and as the treasurer of the Maine chapter of the Internal Women's Forum.
-Most recently she was a management and financial consultant for RE/MAX By the Bay in Portland until December 2015.
-From 1998 until 2012, Ms. Timm served as the Maine Market President of the Bank of America (NYSE: BAC) and its predecessor company, Fleet Bank.
+Ms. Timm, 65, is the retired Maine Market President of the Bank of America (NYSE:BAC) and its predecessor company, Fleet Bank.
+Ms. Timm served in this role from 1998 until 2012.
+Ms. Timm served as a management and financial consultant for RE/MAX By the Bay in Portland from 2012 until December 2015.
 Ms. Timm served as an independent director of Networks, a wholly-owned subsidiary of the company, and chair of the Networks audit and compliance committee from March 2015 until her election to our board.
 Ms. Timm holds a Bachelor of Arts degree in Psychology from the University of Maine and an M.B.A. in Business from the University of Southern Maine.